exanauts/Argos.jl/README.md

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-latest-url]: https://exanauts.github.io/Argos/

-Argos.jl extends [ExaPF.jl](https://github.com/exanauts/ExaPF.jl) by implementing
+Argos.jl extends the power-system modeler [ExaPF.jl](https://github.com/exanauts/ExaPF.jl)
-the optimization routines required to solve the optimal power flow (OPF) problems.
+and the interior-point solver [MadNLP.jl](https://github.com/MadNLP/MadNLP.jl) to solve the optimal power flow (OPF) problem entirely in Julia.

 The package is structured as follows:
 - in `src/Evaluators/`, various optimization evaluators implement the different callbacks (objective, gradient, Hessian) required in the optimization algorithms .
 - in `src/Algorithms/`, an Augmented Lagrangian algorithm is implemented, targeting primarily the resolution of large-scale OPF problems on GPU architectures.
+- in `src/Wrappers/`, a wrapper for [MathOptInterface](https://github.com/jump-dev/MathOptInterface.jl) and a wrapper for [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl/) are implemented.

 ## Installation